-The Offshore Marine Conservation (Natural Habitats, & c.)
-Regulations 2007 fulfil the UK's duty to comply with European law (Habitats & Wild Birds Directive) beyond 12 nautical miles, but within British fishery limits (up to 200 nautical miles).
-The Regulations will protect marine species and wild birds through a number of offences that aim to prevent environmentally damaging activities.
+Cetaceans are also protected under the Conservation of Offshore Marine Habitats and Species Regulations 2017 which fulfil the UK's duty to comply with European law (Habitats & Wild Birds Directive) beyond 12 nautical miles, but within British fishery limits (up to 200 nautical miles).
+The Regulations protect marine species through a number of offences that aim to prevent environmentally damaging activities.
 For example, "deliberately killing or significantly disturbing a protected species (such as dolphins) in the offshore area".
 Solitary dolphins however, by the characteristics which make them unique often, as far as we know, occupy coastal regions and inshore environments not covered by this piece of protective legislation.

-Whilst it could be argued that solitary dolphins present a case for protection under the Animal Welfare Act 2006, rather than under any other piece of unilateral legislation in the UK.
-The Animal Welfare Act covers all animals, except those in the wild, and does not apply to the sea.
-Where irresponsible actions arising from interactions with solitary cetaceans occur, the impact on the welfare of the individual animal is the primary factor, however, as the law currently stands within the UK there is no mechanism by which to protect the individual cetacean from harm, apart from that offered under the Wildlife & Countryside Act 1981, the Countryside & Rights of Way Bill 2000 and elements of the Conservation (Natural Habitats, & c.)
-(Amendment) Regulations 2007, yet none are adequate enough to deal with the unique and often difficult case of protecting solitary cetaceans.
+Whilst it could be argued that solitary dolphins present a case for protection under the Animal Welfare Act 2006, rather than under any other piece of unilateral legislation in the UK, this act covers all animals, except those in the wild, and does not apply to the sea.
+Where irresponsible actions arising from interactions with solitary cetaceans occur, the impact on the welfare of the individual animal is the primary factor, however, as the law currently stands within the UK there is no mechanism by which to protect the individual cetacean from harm, apart from that offered under the Wildlife & Countryside Act 1981 and the Countryside & Rights of Way Bill 2000.